rehkad/Goobla/docs/faq.md

 ### How do I set them to a different location?

-If a different directory needs to be used, set the environment variable `OLLAMA_MODELS` to the chosen directory.
+If a different directory needs to be used, set the environment variable `MOOGLA_MODELS` to the chosen directory.

 > Note: on Linux using the standard installer, the `ollama` user needs read and write access to the specified directory.
 To assign the directory to the `ollama` user run `sudo chown -R ollama:ollama <directory>`.